gramat/RepData_PeerAssessment1/PA1_template.md

 ## 5       20 0.0754717
 ## 6       25 2.0943396
 ```
 These data sets will be useful for us to answer the questions of this assignment.
+Pay attention: the *aggregate()* function has *na.omit* option as default.
+So we must not do anything with NA-values at this stage.

 ## 2. What is mean total number of steps taken per day?